Total Solar Eclipse of 1999 August 11

 from Air France Concorde F-BVFC flight AF4500

 Twenty-six years after the first Hall-of-Fame Concorde 001 record flight during the 1973 June 30 total solar eclipse, three other commercial Concorde were in the umbral path of this new eclipse.
-The first one, registered as F-BVFC, from Air France (AF4500) was affreted by the French Astronomy Association and two by British Airways (BA9099C G-BOAC, a.k.a.
-BA99S and BA9091C G-BOAA, a.k.a.
-BA91N).
+The first one, registered as F-BVFC, from Air France (AF4500) and piloted by Captain Jean Prunin†2015 was affreted by the French Astronomy Association and two by British Airways (BA9091C G-BOAC, a.k.a.
+BA91N with Captain Roger Mills and BA9099C G-BOAA, a.k.a.
+BA99S with Mike Bannister as Captain).
 Concorde was the only civilian plane able to "chase" the eclipse because of its speed superior to Mach 2 and because the speed of the umbra was about Mach 2.3 over Europe.
-Thus the three Concorde managed to stay in the shadow for about 4 to more than 5 minutes (for AF4500).
-However, only the Air France Concorde passengers had the opportunity to view this eclipse from the cabin with a line-of-sight angle barely under 50 degrees during totality which didn’t facilitate the observations; the two British Airways Concorde passengers had an even worse line-of-sight angle at 60 degrees which made observations even more difficult through the tiny cabin windows and a totality duration under 4 minutes.
+Thus the three Concorde managed to stay inside the umbral shadow cone during less than four minutes (for BA9091C and BA9099C) to more than five minutes (for AF4500).
+However, only the Air France Concorde passengers had the opportunity to view this eclipse from the cabin with an horizontal line-of-sight angle barely under 50 degrees during totality which didn’t facilitate the observations; the two British Airways Concorde passengers had an even worse horizontal line-of-sight angle at more than 60 degrees which made observations even more difficult through the tiny cabin windows and a totality duration under four minutes!
 Prof John Beckman, an astronomer at the Canary Astrophysical Institute in Tenerife and additionally participant to the historic Concorde 001 ‘73 eclipse flight, was one of the lucky ones, and even he wasn’t totally satisfied.
 He said: "Because of the small windows and the angle, you could never get your eye in the right position to see totality while the plane was in level flight.
 It was only when it did a few wiggles in the air that you could see totality.
 Luckily, I happened to be at the window on one of those occasions, so I saw about 10 seconds of totality.
 It was obviously disappointing and I’d hoped to see several minutes."
 Another BA91N passenger reports: "We all struggle to see anything, getting onto the floor and into strange contortions.
 The pilot had to bank the plane to allow a glimpse of totality - and we saw the solar corona for about half a minute!"
 The photographies were taken from the Concorde cockpit on Air France flight AF4500.
 The simulation below, made with my Solar Eclipse Maestro software, refutes the claim that the passengers had over 8 minutes of totality as it was said in the documentary and advertized in most media.
 The same applies to the two British Airways flights that were operated by Goodwood Travel.
 After the crash of the Concorde on 2000 July 25th, those three flights were the last to intercept the umbral shadow cone and the 1973 record with its mighty 73 minutes won’t be broken anytime soon, the 2001 June 21st flight having been cancelled.

 Concorde cockpit crew